sodabubblewine/sodabubblewine.github.io/README.md

 There is an alternative way of looking at words as lists of ones and zeros: each string of bits corresponds to a binary tree and each binary tree corresponds to a string of bits.
 It is easier to decode a binary tree into its binary string than it is to encode a binary string into its tree.

-Since the binary trees contemplated here are all dirty--- they are all built from pairs whose subcomponents are pairs or the nil pair--- there is only one terminal conditions which must be checked in any recursive definition: is this the nil tree?
+Since the binary trees contemplated here are all dirty--- they are all built from pairs whose subcomponents are pairs or the nil pair--- there is only one terminal condition which must be checked in any recursive definition: is this the nil tree?
 Before that, here is the code for building pairs from their left and right parts and for getting the left and right parts from a pair.

 ```